All orders from Silencer Shop ship free!

 How to Register a Suppressor in Your Own Name

 Depending on whether you live in Texas or not, the process will be slightly different.
-The main difference is that we’ll do the paperwork for Texas buyers, and non-Texas buyers will have an FFL/SOT holder in their state who will fill out the paperwork.
+The main difference is that we’ll do the paperwork for Texas buyers, and non-Texas buyers will use an FFL/SOT holder in their state to handle the transfer and fill out the paperwork.

 The first thing people hear about when they’re looking at buying an NFA item, such as a suppressor, is the ATF Form 4.
 The seems to cause a fair amount of stress as people worry over how they are going to fill out that dreaded form.

 Well, the good news is that you don’t need to fill it out at all!

 We, or your transfer dealer, will fill out two copies of this form for you and then you’ll need to follow these steps:

 - Get 2 passport photos and attach one to section 16 of each copy.
 You can have these taken at your local drug store, or you can take them yourself and print them on a color printer.

 - Finally, you need to take both copies of the Form 4 to your local chief law-enforcement officer (CLEO) and have him sign section 17 on both.
 Note that the CLEO should have jurisdiction where you live – and will typically be either your Sheriff or the Police Chief.